 Where: 60 Hyde Park Gate, London, SW7 5BB

 If all this chat about veganism has slightly freaked you out then why not ease your way in?
 And what better way than a meat-free cocktail?
-The Piano Works (along with sister venue, Studio 88) have gone through their cocktail menu and given it a real plant-based makeover.
+The Piano Works, West End (along with sister venue, Studio 88) have gone through their cocktail menu and given it a real plant-based makeover.
 Expect plenty of matcha, beetroot and coconut.
 Their vivid Matcha Martini is a blend of matcha tea, Bombay Sapphire gin, lime juice, chickpea water and fresh basil garnish, while their Golden Beat is a rich red cocktail made with Bacardi Carta Oro, beetroot juice, lemon juice, beetroot leaf and golden glitter garnish.
 The Espresso Martini has had a makeover, with Coco Espresso Martini being made from Belvedere vanilla vodka, coffee liqueur, espresso, coconut milk, coconut purée and dark chocolate flakes.
 Finally the Fig and Berry Sour is created from Bombay Sapphire, angostura bitters, lemon juice, chickpea water, fresh fig and raspberries.

 Where: 47 Whitcomb Street, Off Wardour Street, Soho, WC2H 7DH / 113-117 Farringdon Road, Farringdon, EC1R 3BX